 - 16. Cases should be referred for a hearing where the osteopath faces an allegation of such a nature that it may be necessary to protect members of the public for the osteopath's registration to be suspended whilst those allegations are investigated.
 An ISO can be considered at any stage during the lifecycle of a case pending resolution of the case as the GOsC is under a duty to ensure that continuous risk assessment is undertaken as to whether an ISO application should be made, for example where new or additional information is obtained during the investigation. - 17.
-Additionally, an ISO may also be made where the PCC or HC, having made a final decision, decide that it is necessary to impose interim measures to cover the period of any appeal that may be made by the osteopath.5 - 18.
-The Committee will be asked to consider an ISO when an allegation has been made about the osteopath and which raises immediate concerns about the protection of the public.
-Such allegations may include one or more of the following (which is a non-exhaustive list): - A criminal investigation, charge or conviction for serious offences; - Sexual or violent misconduct or indecency; - Misuse of the patient / healthcare professional relationship by the osteopath; - Serious departures from the standards of practice laid down in the Osteopathic Practice Standards; - Dishonesty or fraudulent behaviour especially where it is linked to the osteopath's practice or dealings with patients; - Failure to have adequate professional indemnity insurance; - Risk of patient harm due to the osteopath's health, including alcohol or drug abuse.
+Additionally, an interim suspension order may also be made where the Professional Conduct Committee or Health Committee, having made a final decision, decide that it is necessary to impose interim measures to cover the period of any appeal that may be made by the osteopath. - 18.
+The Committee will be asked to consider an interim suspension order when an allegation has been made about the osteopath and which raises immediate concerns about the protection of the public.
+Such allegations may include one or more of the following (which is a non-exhaustive list): - a criminal investigation, charge or conviction for serious offences - sexual or violent misconduct or indecency - misuse of the patient/healthcare professional relationship by the osteopath - serious departures from the standards of practice set out in the Osteopathic Practice Standards - dishonesty or fraudulent behaviour especially where it is linked to the osteopath's practice or dealings with patients - failure to have adequate professional indemnity insurance - risk of patient harm due to the osteopath's health, including alcohol or drug abuse.